Larkteryny/the-onion-cipher/README.md

 dataset.json is empty in this repo, due to its size exceeding Github's limits and because dataset_builder.js has randomization each time it is run anyway.

 To add plaintext to enlarge the dataset:
-1.Append the plaintext into model-train/text.txt
+1. Append the plaintext into model-train/text.txt
-2.Run model-train/text_normalizer.js
+2. Run model-train/text_normalizer.js
-3.Overwrite model-train/text.txt with contents of model-train/texttemp.txt
+3. Overwrite model-train/text.txt with contents of model-train/texttemp.txt
-4.Run model-train/json_builder.js
+4. Run model-train/json_builder.js
-5.Run model-train/dataset_builder.js to generate new dataset
+5. Run model-train/dataset_builder.js to generate new dataset